The Three Christs of Ypsilanti: Literature

+The title is also mentioned in Anne Sexton's poem 'Rapunzel' in her 1971 collection Transformations.

+Music and theatre

 The book served as inspiration for the song "Ypsilanti" on the Detroit band Protomartyr's debut album No Passion All Technique.

-The book also served as the inspiration for the memory play Trinity by Gary C. Hopper with music by Tim Kloth.
-The title is also mentioned in Anne Sexton's poem 'Rapunzel' in her 1971 book Transformations.
+The book also served as the inspiration for the memory play Trinity by Gary C. Hopper, with music by Tim Kloth.

-Musical adaptation

 In 2010 it was announced that Corey Dargel (score) and Honor Molloy (libretto) were developing a stage musical based on the book.
 The project received a Meet The Composer Commissioning Music/USA Award, and had a developmental workshop presentation at New York Theatre Workshop in 2011.
 In 2012 Dargel and Molloy received a MAP Fund grant from the Rockefeller Foundation to further develop the musical.

 Movie adaptation

 A drama film based on the book, Three Christs, starring Peter Dinklage, Richard Gere, Walton Goggins and Bradley Whitford, and directed by Jon Avnet, was released on September 12, 2017.